dceejay/RedMap/README.md

 ### Circles

-If the payload contains a **radius** property, as well as name, lat and lon, then rather than draw a point it will draw a circle.
+If the msg.payload contains a **radius** property, as well as name, lat and lon, then rather than draw a point it will draw a circle.
 The *radius* property is specified in meters.

     msg.payload = { lat:51.05, lon:-1.35, name:"A3090", radius:3000 }